nbudhraj/sp21-cse110-lab4/part1/part1.md

 Part 1a.

-var declaration:
-1. values added: 10
+1. values added: 20

-2. final result: 10
+2. final result: 20

-3. values added: 10
+3. values added: 20

 4. Error because result can only be accessed within the block it is defined in, which would be the in the if block that ends at line 10.
+Thus, we cannot access result past line 10.

 5. Error because a constant cannot be reassigned